TuyetAnh82198/movie-app-frontend/README.md

 Database: MongoDB
 Performance optimization: useCallback, React.memo, helmet, compression
 Language: English, Vietnamese
-_(In file app.js of backend, I used Nodejs to process a given list of movies in json before uploading it to the database.
+_(In the file app.js of backend, I used Nodejs to process a given list of movies in json before uploading it to the database.
 I just tried it out, I've converted the code into comments)_